tbbear/MMM-MyRadio/README.md

 This module requires that you have mpg123 installed.
 To install it run : sudo apt-get install mpg123
+Make sure that all scripts in "scripts" folder are set as executable!!!

 ## How it works